albumentations.core.utils

 data: dict[str, Any]

-)Extract height and width dimensions from input data dictionary.
+)Extract (height, width) from data dict.
+Keys: image, images, volume, volumes.
+Raises if no image/volume present.
+Call for spatial checks during pipeline.
 After grayscale preprocessing, all data has channel dimension at the end.
 Args: data (dict[str, Any]): Dictionary containing image or volume data with one of: - 'volume': 3D array of shape (D, H, W, C) - 'volumes': Batch of 3D arrays of shape (N, D, H, W, C) - 'image': 2D array of shape (H, W, C) - 'images': Batch of arrays of shape (N, H, W, C) Returns: tuple[int, int]: (height, width) dimensions

 Parameters